 Compassionate Houston’s Book studies

-Compassionate Houston offers four seasonal book studies throughout the year facilitated by our amazing book study champions and dedicated volunteers Marlin Murdock, board member, and Pam Lewis, board president.
+Compassionate Houston offers four seasonal book studies throughout the year facilitated by our amazing book study champion and dedicated volunteer Marlin Murdock, and Pam Lewis, board president.

 Meet people of our rich community once a week over a 4-week period, bringing together a multitude of perspectives on topics aimed to foster a greater understanding of compassion, kindness, respect and identify personal and public ways to practice it regularly.